dividebynone/quBot/docs/commandlist.rst

    | **Needed User Permissions: Manage Server**", "``q!greet disable``, ``q!greet off``"
    "``bye disable`` ``bye off``", "| Disables server goodbye messages on the server.\
    | **Needed User Permissions: Manage Server**", "``q!bye disable``, ``q!bye off``"
    "``greet dm``", "| Enables server greetings on the server.
-Instead to the server's text channel, future messages will instead be sent to users' direct messages.\
+Instead of the server's text channel, future messages will instead be sent to users' direct messages.\
    | **Needed User Permissions: Manage Server**", "``q!greet dm``"
    "``greet message`` ``bye message``", "| Changes the greeting or goodbye message to a custom one.
 Feel free to check the notes to be able to fully utilize this command.\
    | **Note(s):**\